wx-chevalier/Awesome-Lists-and-CheatSheets/Infrastructure/Cloud/K8s/K8s-OpenSource-List.md

 - [2021-KubePi #Project#](https://github.com/KubeOperator/KubePi): KubePi 是一款简单易用的开源 Kubernetes 可视化管理面板

+- [2022-Rancher Desktop #Project#](https://github.com/rancher-sandbox/rancher-desktop/): Rancher Desktop is an open-source project to bring Kubernetes and container management to the desktop.
+Windows, macOS and Linux versions of Rancher Desktop are available for download, though do note that the Linux version is considered a tech preview.

 ## Distribution

 - [2019-k3s #Project#](https://github.com/rancher/k3s): Lightweight Kubernetes.
 Easy to install, half the memory, all in a binary less than 40mb.